Research Advisory Committee on Gulf War Veterans Illnesses

 Beatrice A. Golomb, MD, PhD

-Dr. Golomb is Associate Professor of Medicine and of Family and Preventive Medicine at the University of California at San Diego and Research Associate Professor of Psychology at the University of Southern California.
+Dr. Golomb is Professor of Medicine and of Family and Preventive Medicine at the University of California at San Diego with 22 years’ experience caring for veteran patients.
 Her research focuses on the relation of oxidative stress and cell energetics to exposures, medications, diet, health, aging and disease; on research methodology; and on Gulf War illness.
 Working for RAND, she traveled to the Middle East on a fact-finding mission related to this issue, and has authored several RAND reports on the relation of exposures to illness in Gulf War veterans.

 Nancy Klimas, MD

 Nancy Klimas MD is Director of Clinical Immunology Research at the Miami VAMC and directs the GWI and ME/CFS clinical and research programs at the Miami VA.
 She is Director of the Nova Southeastern University Institute for Neuro-Immune Medicine; Professor of Medicine and Chair of the Department of Clinical Immunology at Nova Southeastern University College of Osteopathic Medicine; and Professor Emerita, University of Miami School of Medicine.
 She is a member of the NIH P2P CFS/ME committee, the Institute of Medicine ME/CFS review panel, and has advised three Secretaries of Health and Human Services during her repeated service on the HHS CFS Advisory Committee.
 She is currently funded by the VA, DoD, and NIH to study these complex disorders using a systems biology approach with a strong focus on illness models that lead to therapeutic targets and clinical trials.